mehalforc/LotRO-GPS/README.md

 (Still in progress)

-This lists a few categories to mark one at a time, to see what the closest point is form where you are.
+This lists a few categories to mark one at a time, to see what the closest point, by category, is from where you are.
 Then uses the "Waypoint" plugin to direct you to the point.
 A trunkated list of map points are taken from the "LotRO Companion" app.